vincentalindogan/threat-lab/README.md

 # threat-lab
-Test lab for threat detection and response
+Test lab for threat detection and response, leveraging Wazuh